 According to the 2015 U.S. Bureau of Labor Statistics Occupational Outlook Handbook, the Medical Assisting field has a 29 percent growth outlook through 2022, which is faster than average for all occupations.
 The Medical Assistant Program at KCC is designed not only to foster the skills and knowledge necessary for competent practice, but also places emphasis on professional attitudes, values and behaviors that encourage the professional growth of the individual student.

 Projected Job Outlook & Salary Information

-For the latest employment and wage estimates for English careers in Michigan, visit the U.S. Department of Labor’s Bureau of Labor Statistics website at www.bls.gov/oes/current/oes_mi.htm.
+For the latest employment and wage estimates for medical assistant careers in Michigan, visit the U.S. Department of Labor’s Bureau of Labor Statistics website at www.bls.gov/oes/current/oes_mi.htm.

 Why Study Medical Assistant at KCC?

 The design of this program is with the busy student in mind.
 Many students are looking to increase their skills but need to work making it very challenging to attend courses.
 This program is unique in the fact that all the course work is on-line or hybrid with minimal set classroom attendance needed.
 This creates the flexibility that many students need to accommodate their personal situations.